openhive-network/hive/programs/beekeeper/beekeeper_wasm/README.md

 Note: between different beekeeper instances, session names can be repeated, but not the wallet names!

 For salts, you should always use strong random values, such as `crypto.randomUUID()`.
 Also, remember to always use strong passwords for wallets!
+If you provide `undefined` as a password when creating a wallet, a strong random password will be generated for you and returned in the result.

 For simplicity, and as `crypto` API may not be available in all environments, we are using `Math.random()` for salt generation.
 As for passwords, we are using simple strings. **Do not use this approach in production!**